KoalicjaOtwartyKrakow/KoalicjaOtwartyKrakow/README.md

 2. Backed MAY expose REST API for authenticated 3rd party users.
 3. REST API MUST be defined using Swagger 2.0 specification.
 Version 2.0 is the highest OpenAPI version supported by [Cloud Endpoints](https://cloud.google.com/endpoints/docs/openapi)
 4. REST API OpenAPI definition must be available in root folder of [backend's git repository](https://github.com/KoalicjaOtwartyKrakow/backend/blob/main/api.yaml)

+## Scenarios

+The system needs to support the following scenarios:

+### As a Guest

+In the beta version, there are no Guest scenarios.

+### As a Volunteer

+#### I want to list all Guests

+1. System MUST be able to list all *Guests*
+2. System SHALL use summary information view when listing all *Guests*
+3. System MUST allow user to see detailed view of selected *Guest* with all information.
+4. System SHALL show *Full Name* in summary view
+5. System SHALL show *Desired Location* in summary view
+6. System SHALL show *Priority Status* in summary view
+7. System SHALL show *Priority Date* in summary view
+8. System SHALL show *Verification Status* in summary view
+9. If not specified otherwise, System SHALL by default return the list of *Guests* sorted by *Verification Status*, *Priority Status*, and *Priority Date*
+10. If not specified otherwise, System SHALL use following order while sorting by *Verification Status*: Verified, Created, and Rejected.
+11. If not specified otherwise, System SHALL use following order while sorting by *Priority Status*: in_crisis_point, in_krakow, en_route_poland, en_route_ukraine, accommodation_found, accommodation_not_needed
+12. If not specified otherwise, System SHALL use ascending order while sorting by *Priority Date*.
+13. Backend SHOULD provide synthetic *Priority* property calculated based on sorting requirements.
+14. System MUST be able to filter *Guests* by *Verification Status*.
+15. System MUST be able to filter *Guests* by *Desired Location*.
+16. System MUST be able to filter *Guests* by *Priority Status*.
+17. System MUST be able to filter *Guests* by *Full Name*

+#### I want to list all Accommodation Units

+1. System MUST be able to list all *Accommodation Units*
+2. System SHALL use summary information view when listing all *Accommodation Units*
+3. System MUST allow user to see detailed view of selected *Accommodation Unit* with all information.
+4. System SHALL show *City* in summary view
+5. System SHALL show *Full Address* in summary view
+6. System SHALL show *Is LGBT Friendly* property in summary view
+7. System SHALL show *Does Accept Pets* property in summary view
+8. System SHALL show "Easy Ambulance Access" property in summary view
+9. System SHALL show "Verification Status" is summary view
+10. System SHALL show *Occupancy Status* as both *Vacancies Taken* and *Vacancies Free*
+11. System SHALL use color coding to visually highlight *Occupancy Status*.
+12. System SHALL use green color code for *Accommodation Unit* with all vacancies free.
+13. System SHALL use red color code for *Accommodation Unit* with no vacancies left.
+14. System MAY use yellow color code for *Accommodation Unit* with less than half vacancies left.
+15. If not specified otherwise, System SHALL by default return the list of *Accommodation Units* sorted by *Verification Status* and *Vacancies Free*.
+16. If not specified otherwise, System SHALL use following order while sorting by *Verification Status*:  Verified, Created, and Rejected.
+17. If not specified otherwise, System SHALL use descending order while sorting by *Vacancies Free*
+18. Backend SHOULD provide synthetic *Priority* property calculated based on sorting requirements.
+19. System MUST be able to filter *Accommodation Units* by *Verification Status*.
+20. System MUST be able to filter *Accommodation Units* by *City*.
+21. System MUST be able to filter *Accommodation Units* by *Occupancy Status*.
+Free, Partially occupied, Fully occupied.

+#### I want to find an Accommodation Unit matching Guests' needs

+1. System MUST be able to list *Accommodation Units* matching *Guest*'s needs
+2. System SHALL mark *Accommodation Units* as matching if *Vacancies Free* property is greater or equal than *People in Group* property of *Guest*.

+#### I want to assign Accommodation Unit to Guest

+1. System MUST be able to assign *Guest* to *Accommodation Unit*
+2. System MUST NOT assign *Guest* to *Accommodation Unit* if *Vacancies Free* property of *Accommodation Unit* is less than *People in Group* property of *Guest*
+3. On successful assignment System SHALL adjust *Vacancies Free* property of *Accommodation Unit*
+4. On successful assignment System SHALL set *Guest*'s *Priority Status* to *accommodation_found*.

+### As a Host (Priority: 2)

+In the beta version there are no Host scenarios.

+### As a System Administrator

+#### I want to be able to import data from external sources

+1. System MUST provide interface for uploading CSV files
+2. System MUST convert data found in Salam Lab's legacy database in Google Spreadsheet into current system's data model.
+3. System MUST be able to correlate data from import with existing data
+4. System MUST be able to identify and reject duplicate entries
+5. System MUST report the entries rejected during import